 Delivery Type of the Course: Lecture and practical 40+20=60.
-The 40 lectures for the hands on experiments, observations and record of the data, 10 hours for the experiment, instruments demonstration, lab practices and 10 hours on diagnostic assessment, formative assessment, subject/class activity, problem solving.
+The 40 lectures for the hands on level and lay foundation for further learning of the subject through first course on Basic

 (1) Life science courses of Central Board of Secondary Education or equivalent.